Dimm-CodeVerse/Dimm-CodeVerse/README.md

  ### 🕵️ Exploring the world of **Cyber Security**
  ### 🧠 Currently Learning on

-- Build responsive and purposeful websites guides the OWASP top 10 standards 🔒
+- Build responsive and purposeful websites, guide by OWASP top 10 standards 🔒
-- Practicing reconnaissance and penetration testing on my website, of course, 🗿 because I'm still not legally an ethical hacker... yet. lol
+- Practicing reconnaissance and penetration testing on my website, of course 🗿, because I'm still not legally an ethical hacker... yet. lol
 - Learning about Web3 technologies and decentralized application development
 - Exploring red team operations, web deployment strategies, and various aspects of modern technology.